nathiegi/Repo1/holyday/version-1-2/user-manual-v-1-2.md

 8. From the item 'Roles & Permissions' you can manage roles and permissions.
 9. If the user clicks on the 'Log out' option, the session will end.

 # 3.0.
-MENU ITEM SPECIFICATIONS
+Menu Item Specifications
 ## 3.1.
-LOGIN / LOGOUT
+Login / Logout

 ![2 1 Login](/uploads/holyday/2-1-login.png "2 1 Login")